jfsvak/Claims.App/README.md

 __To test the api's__

-Use [Postman](https://www.getpostman.com/) (or similar) to POST a block of text to `http://localhost:5001/api/claims/email`.
+Use [Postman](https://www.getpostman.com/) (or similar) to POST a block of text to `http://localhost:5000/api/claims/email`.
-For example Postman test cases, import `tests/Claims.App.postman_collection.json` into Postman and run as a collection.
+For some basic test submissions, import `tests/Claims.App.postman_collection.json` into Postman and run as a collection.

 ## About the Solution